Today’s Wingstop cajun fried corn copycat recipe is (in my opinion) better than the original!

 You can leave them to fry at 380ºF (190ºC) for roughly 3-5 minutes.

 This way, you can get super crispy seasoned corn with the same amount of deliciousness!
 Incredible, right?

 Tips And Tricks For This Wingstop Cajun Fried Corn Recipe

 - The best corn to buy is regular sweetcorn that still has its husks attached.
 The husk helps protect the corn from debris (dust and sand) and helps keep it fresher for longer.

-- If your frying oil or air-fryer isn’t hot enough, the corn will not get crispy.
-You will likely end up with very soggy corn.
+- You need your frying oil or air-fryer to be hot enough to get the corn crispy.
+Otherwise, you will likely end up with very soggy corn.

 Variation of Wingstop Cajun Fried Corn